 Some might argue that the Sheng Chi (SC) direction is known as the best direction.

 In many aspects, it is.
-But mainly towards good fortune and wealth luck.
-Such an orientation might induce a person to talk about business and financial matter at the dining table.
+But that is mainly towards good fortune and wealth luck.
+Such an orientation might induce a person to talk about business and financial matter at the dining room table.

 Converting family time to business time!

-Ideally, a perfect dining table would be one that enables each person to sit down facing his or her YN direction when everybody in the family is at the table.
+Ideally, a perfect table for the dinner area would be one that enables each person to sit down facing his or her YN direction when everybody in the family is at the table.